riderjensen/usabilityTesting/README.md

 ## Broken List

 * 404 page when we hit too many redirects
-* Sometimes page directs too soon and the file isnt ready, set a timeout perhaps on all routing in sites?
+* Sometimes page directs too soon and the file isnt ready, we have a timeout set but need a better way to do it

 ## Untested